 If you meet the requirements and agree to participate in this study, you will receive subcutaneous (under the skin) injections of either ION-682884 or placebo once every 4 weeks from week 1 through week 137.

-Your participation in this study will last approximately 36 months and will consist of clinic visits and follow up visits at home.
+Your participation in this study will last up to 36 months and will consist of clinic visits and follow up visits at home.

 Institution